 The Endoscopy Department at MIHS is a full service, state-of-the-art department.
 Procedures are performed by specially trained physicians and include:

-- Esophagogastroduodenoscopy (EGD): a procedure to diagnose and treat problems in your food pipe (esophagus), stomach and the first part of your small intestine.
+- Esophagogastroduodenoscopy (EGD): a procedure to diagnose and treat problems in your esophagus, stomach and the first part of your small intestine.

-- Colonoscopy: a test to find ulcers, colon polyps, tumors, and areas of inflammation or bleeding in your large intestine (rectum and colon).
+- Colonoscopy: a test to find colon polyps, tumors, and areas of inflammation or bleeding in your large intestine.

-- Enteroscopy: a procedure to find and treat problems in the digestive system.
+- Enteroscopy: a procedure to find and treat problems in the small intestine.

-- Bronchoscopy: a procedure that allows your doctor to look at your airways.
+- Bronchoscopy: a procedure that allows your doctor to look at your airway.

-- Endoscopic Bronchial Ultra-sound: procedure to see structures within the airway wall, lung, and mediastinum.
+- Endoscopic bronchial ultrasound: a procedure to see structures within the airway wall, lungs, and mediastinum.